-ProjectFUN Technology Academies
+High School Technology Academies

-In 2000, DigiPen began teaching a computer science program in the U.S.A. for junior and senior high school students who are interested in taking a serious computer science program.
-There are currently ProjectFUN Technology Academy sites in Washington, other states, and foreign countries.
-Starting Fall 2007, DigiPen began offering an online version of the Technology Academy to students in Washington State.
+In 2000, DigiPen began teaching a computer science program for junior and senior high school students who are interested in taking a challenging computer science program.
+There are currently Technology Academy sites in Washington and various other locations in the US and Canada, which teach Video Game Programming, 3D Animation, Robotics, and Media Communications.
+Starting Fall 2007, DigiPen began offering an online version of the Technology Academy to students in

+Washington State.
 This online program now includes students from across the nation.